UC San Diego

 • Write a statement concerning the effort to locate purchase orders or inventory listings that can't be found.

-6. Repair or replace items.
+6. Repair or replace damaged items.

 • Repair the item: